harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a FirstGen-to-NextGen migration issue where the migrator did not filter out duplicate keys when extracting variables.
 With this fix, the migrator allows unique keys only.
 (CDS-76576)

 - Fixed an issue that could occur when setting up an Azure Web App deployment.
 The Visual Editor would add a `spec: webApp` element to the pipeline definition.
-This resulted in an invalid pipeline YAML and required a user to delete the element before the pipeline could be saved.
+This resulted in an invalid pipeline YAML and required you to delete the element before you could save the pipeline.
 (CDS-76289, ZD-48649)

 - Fixed an issue that caused the UI to crash when the input value of a component was changed from runtime to expression.
 (CDS-76216)

-- Fixed an issue observed when trying to use the Terraform Rollback step.
-The step did not seem to inherit the backend configuration from the Terraform Apply step with the same provisioner Id and there was no way to configure the backend configuration in the UI for this step.
+- Fixed an issue with the Terraform Rollback step.
+The step did not inherit the backend configuration from the Terraform Apply step with the same provisioner Id, and you couldn't configure the backend configuration in the UI.
 This behavior was related to an issue where the rollback could fail when back-end configurations were not saved for the next run.
 (CDS-76071, ZD-48374)

-- Fixed an edge-case issue where, if the number of instances went down to zero and came back up after a duration of 1 day, they did not get displayed in the custom dashboard.
+- Fixed an edge-case issue where, if the number of instances went down to zero and came back up after a duration of 1 day, they were not displayed in the custom dashboard.
 With this fix, they will start syncing back again once their count is greater than zero.
 (CDS-75585, ZD-47848)

 - Fixed a UI issue in the **Pipeline Executions** page.
 Steps with a looping strategy include a **Show All** button for viewing all nodes in that step.
 However, this was not working as expected when pipeline stages were used.
 With this fix, clicking **Show All** now displays all nodes.
 (CDS-75558, ZD-48298)